 A gift of stocks, mutual funds or other publicly traded securities earns you an income tax charitable deduction equal to the fair market value of the securities on the date of the gift, and you will pay no capital gains on the transfer of these securities to the ETV Endowment.
 This can reduce the cost of making a gift or increase the amount you can afford to give.
 If you hold assets that have declined in value and would like to make a gift, it may be to your advantage to sell the assets and perhaps generate a deductible loss.
 The proceeds may then be donated as a tax-deductible contribution to the ETV Endowment, further reducing your income taxes.
 Learn more

 Please share with your attorney or financial advisor:

 Federal Tax ID: 57-0657549

 401 E. Kennedy Street

 Spartanburg, SC 29302

-For more information, please contact our Planned Giving Officer, Rachel Chesser.
+For more information, please contact our Director of Planned Giving, Rachel Chesser.

 The planned gift information presented on our site is intended to provide you with an overview of giving options.
 You can choose the giving option, or even a combination of gifts, that best suits you and your family’s needs.
 As you take steps to create your personal legacy, we recommend that you consult your attorney or financial advisor.